naiyerasif/jada/README.md

 ### Acknowledgements

-This project would not have been possible without the open-source community, in general, and the following fantastic projects and people, in particular (not in any specific order):
+This project would not have been possible without the open-source community, in general, and the following projects and people, in particular (not in any specific order):

 - [Gridsome](https://gridsome.org/): a modern Vue.js framework for static websites (and more)
 - [Gridsome Portfolio Starter](https://github.com/drehimself/gridsome-portfolio-starter): a simple portfolio starter for Gridsome